HandsOnDataViz/book/docs/HandsOnDataViz.md

 Leaflet Maps with CSV Data
 --------------------------

+This open-source template is designed to improve your coding skills by demonstrating how to create a Leaflet point map that pulls data from a CSV file located in your GitHub repo.
+While you can make the same type of map on other platforms, such as [Google My Maps as described in Chapter 8](mymaps.html), you’ll more about how the Leaflet code library works by doing it yourself.

-Figure <a href="#fig:leaflet-map-csv">13.35</a> shows a simple point map of some colleges and universities in Connecticut.
-But instead of individually creating markers in JavaScript using Leaflet’s `L.marker()` function, the point data is stored in a local CSV file (`data.csv`) that is easy to modify in Excel or any text editor.
-Each time the map is loaded by the browser, point data from the CSV file is read and markers are generated “on the fly”.
+Figure <a href="#fig:leaflet-map-csv">13.36</a> shows a simple point map of some colleges and universities in Connecticut.
+But instead of individually creating markers in JavaScript using Leaflet’s `L.marker()` function, the point data is stored in a local CSV file (`data.csv`) that is easy to modify in any text editor or spreadsheet.
+Each time the map is loaded by the browser, point data from the CSV file is read and markers are generated “on the fly.”"

 <img src="images/13-leaflet/leaflet-map-csv.png" alt="Explore the [interactive Leaflet point map with CSV data](https://handsondataviz.github.io/leaflet-map-csv/)."  />
 <p class="caption">
-Figure 13.35: Explore the [interactive Leaflet point map with CSV data](https://handsondataviz.github.io/leaflet-map-csv/).
+Figure 13.36: Explore the [interactive Leaflet point map with CSV data](https://handsondataviz.github.io/leaflet-map-csv/).
 </p>